wmezadev/CSE-450-TEAM-4/README.md

 In this module, you will be learning about Neural Networks and working on Module 4 case study within the group.

 - You can get started in the [Bike Rentals](./module-4/README.md)

+## Module 5 | GehirnWagen - Self Driving Cars, Case Study

+In this module, you will be learning about Convolutional Neural Networks and working on Module 5 case study within the group.

+- You can get started in the [Self Driving Cars](./module-4/README.md)